pablebe/gensvs_eval/README.md

 # gensvs_eval

-Towards Reliable Objective Metrics for Evaluating Generative Singing Voice Separation
+This repository accompanies the submission titled "Towards Reliable Objective Evaluation Metrics for Generative Singing Voice Separation".

+It contains all the code necessary to train evaluate the investigated singing voice separation models.